Moving-Tools/Moving-Tools.github.io/README.md

 *Interactivity*

-The form is functional and has working regex validation.
+The form is functional and has working regex validation and calculation.

 Data is sourced from EIA.gov